meziantou/Meziantou.GitLabClient/docs/coverage.md

     - [ ] `id`: The ID or URL-encoded path of the project or group owned by the authenticated user
     - [ ] `query`: A query string to search for members
     - [ ] `user_ids`: Filter the results on the given user IDs
+- [ ] [List memberships for a billable member of a group](https://docs.gitlab.com/ee/api/members.html#list-memberships-for-a-billable-member-of-a-group) `GET /groups/:id/billable_members/:user_id/memberships`
+    - [ ] `id`: The ID or URL-encoded path of the group owned by the authenticated user
+    - [ ] `user_id`: The user ID of the billable member
+- [ ] [Remove a billable member from a group](https://docs.gitlab.com/ee/api/members.html#remove-a-billable-member-from-a-group) `DELETE /groups/:id/billable_members/:user_id`
+    - [ ] `id`: The ID or URL-encoded path of the group owned by the authenticated user
+    - [ ] `user_id`: The user ID of the member
 - [ ] [Remove a member from a group or project](https://docs.gitlab.com/ee/api/members.html#remove-a-member-from-a-group-or-project) `DELETE /groups/:id/members/:user_id`
     - [ ] `id`: The ID or URL-encoded path of the project or group owned by the authenticated user
     - [ ] `user_id`: The user ID of the member
+    - [ ] `skip_subresources`: Whether the deletion of direct memberships of the removed member in subgroups and projects should be skipped.
+Default is false.
-    - [ ] `unassign_issuables`: Flag indicating if the removed member should be unassigned from any issues or merge requests within given group or project
+    - [ ] `unassign_issuables`: Whether the removed member should be unassigned from any issues or merge requests inside a given group or project.
+Default is false.
 - [ ] [Remove a member from a group or project](https://docs.gitlab.com/ee/api/members.html#remove-a-member-from-a-group-or-project) `DELETE /projects/:id/members/:user_id`
     - [ ] `id`: The ID or URL-encoded path of the project or group owned by the authenticated user
     - [ ] `user_id`: The user ID of the member
+    - [ ] `skip_subresources`: Whether the deletion of direct memberships of the removed member in subgroups and projects should be skipped.
+Default is false.
-    - [ ] `unassign_issuables`: Flag indicating if the removed member should be unassigned from any issues or merge requests within given group or project
+    - [ ] `unassign_issuables`: Whether the removed member should be unassigned from any issues or merge requests inside a given group or project.
+Default is false.
 - [ ] [Remove override for a member of a group](https://docs.gitlab.com/ee/api/members.html#remove-override-for-a-member-of-a-group) `DELETE /groups/:id/members/:user_id/override`
     - [ ] `id`: The ID or URL-encoded path of the group owned by the authenticated user
     - [ ] `user_id`: The user ID of the member